redpelicans/farso/README.md

 ### lset/lget

-`lset/lget` allow to manage a global context between requests.
+`lset/lget/lvalue` allow to manage a local context between requests for the current vibe.

 We can share global data thanks to `globals` prop in config and use it in vibes definition: